pietro-foini/ISI-WFP/Reduced Coping Strategy Index/README.md

 - shape_files: folder containing the shapefiles of three countries (Yemen, Guinea, Zambia).
 These data are released by OCHA (The Humanitarian Data Exchange): https://data.humdata.org/

+- CSI.pdf: technical guidance sheet for the CSI indicators.